shahdhr/GradeDocs/README.md

 # Relevance File
 A file called relevance.txt will be created in the project folder which will store your results.
+Format :
+Each line in the file has four fields :
+QueryID AssesorID DocNo Relevance-Score

 Scores :
 Very Relevant : 2